daattali/beautiful-jekyll/_drafts/what-s-new-in-vembu-bdr-suite-v5.1.md

 image: ''

 ---
 The world of data protection has been in motion for the past several years with the rise of cloud services and SaaS in general.
 Vembu BDRSuite carved a place for the company among the leading backup software vendors for the SMB sector with a robust virtual machine backup and recovery solution.

-While the core components are still being improved to answer production problematics, BDRSuite brought extensive cloud integration features in the latest versions to maintain the products place on the podium.
+While the company keeps improving the core components to answer customer feedback, BDRSuite brought extensive cloud integration features in the latest versions to maintain the products place on the podium.

 Following a change to a more rapid product releases cycle, Vembu announced the release of BDRSuite v5.1 Only four months after the release of [BDRSuite v5.0](https://www.vxav.fr/2021-10-11-vembu-bdr-suite-v5.0-ga-release/).
 BDRSuite v5.1 brings, among other things, the long awaited Object Storage Backup Repository and Backup Copy capabilities.
 Let's dig into it and find out what's new in Vembu BDR Suite v5.1.